Verenice Castillo

 Jessica Rudd is the Armed Forces Insurance 2017 Marine Corps Military Spouse of the Year.
 She is also a United States Marine Corps Veteran.
 While serving alongside her husband, she received her MSOY recognition advocating for military children's education, using resources to create customized education experiences for military children.
 While stationed at MCAGCC Twentynine Palms, she served on the Board of Directors for a local homeschool cooperative.

 Jessica Rudd specializes in strategic transformation.
-Jessica has a Master of Business Administration from Liberty University and a Bachelor’s degree from Bowling Green State University in Quality Systems.
-You can spot Jessica on a Veteran’s Day livestream with former Saturday Night Live cast member, Daily Show correspondent, and former United States Marine, Rob Riggle.
+Jessica has a Master of Business Administration from Liberty University and a Bachelor's degree from Bowling Green State University in Quality Systems.
+Jessica currently serves on the Board of Directors for the Military Spouse Advocacy Network.
+You can spot Jessica on a Veteran's Day livestream with former Saturday Night Live cast member, Daily Show correspondent, and former United States Marine, Rob Riggle.
 Jessica is married to Major Andrew Rudd, currently serving at Manpower and Reserve Affairs, Quantico, VA.
 They have three children.
 Jessica enjoys running and is currently training for the Marine Corps Historic Half.

 Whitney Armstrong